tlpbsd/coco-tools/README.basictobasic09.md

 ## Unsupported Color BASIC constructs
 * These constructs are NOT supported by basictobasic09:
-AUDIO, CLOAD, CONT, CSAVE, EOF, EVAL, EXEC, LIST, LLIST, LOAD, MEM, MOTOR, NEW, PEEK, POKE, RUN, SKIPF, USR
+AUDIO, CLEAR, CLOAD, CONT, CSAVE, EOF, EVAL, EXEC, LIST, LLIST, LOAD, MEM, MOTOR, NEW, PEEK, POKE, RUN, SKIPF, USR
 * It is NOT possible to GOTO, GOSUB, ON GOTO or ON GOSUB to a variable.
 * NEXT statements MUST have the iteration variable specified.
 * NEXT statements must be nested and not interleaved.
 For example, this is legal: